Challenges of variational quantum optimization with measurement shot noise: Resource counting and scaling analysis

 For each problem size, there exists a trade-off between the number of iterations $n_{\mathrm{iter}}$ needed to converge to the global minimum, and the number $M$ of measurements, which controls the accuracy in evaluating the cost function at each step.
 Large errors in $C$ may imply slower convergence since the cost function landscape is not correctly reproduced, thus negatively affecting the performance of the classical optimization algorithm.

-One of the merits of the present study is the systematic identification of the minimum $n_{\mathrm{calls}}^*$, corresponding to the optimal combination of $n_{\mathrm{iter}}$ and $M$ for each problem size $L$, thus enabling a proper scaling analysis.
+One of the merits of the present study is the systematic identification of the minimum number of calls, defined as $n_{\mathrm{calls}}^*$, corresponding to the optimal combination of $n_{\mathrm{iter}}$ and $M$ for each problem size $L$, thus enabling a proper scaling analysis.
 This concept is similar to the optimal time-to-solution metric developed in quantum annealing~\cite{albash2018demonstration}.
 We point out that one must have $n_{\mathrm{calls}}^* < 2^L$ to avoid quantum disadvantage~\cite{mazzola2022exponential}, without even discussing the values of $t_{\mathrm{gate}}$.

-With the definitions given above, \eref{eq:ncalls} can be used to compute the number of function calls only in the case of so-called energy-based optimizers.
-However, in this Article, we also consider gradient-based methods (see section~\ref{sec:vqe_grad} and section~\ref{sec:qaoa_grad}).
+With the definitions given above, Eq.\,\eqref{eq:ncalls} can be used to compute the number of function calls only in the case of so-called energy-based optimizers.
+However, in this article, we also consider gradient-based methods (see Secs.~\ref{sec:vqe_grad} and~\ref{sec:qaoa_grad}).
 In this case, one needs to compute a $n_\mathrm{par}$-valued array of energy derivatives at each optimization step.
 For each parameter, two independent circuit runs need to be executed.
 This holds both for the parameters shift rule (in this case, when applicable, the gradients are exact) and the finite difference method.
 Therefore, the cost for a single iteration has to be computed as $M = 2 n_\mathrm{par} \tilde{M}$, where $\tilde{M}$ is the number of shots per single circuit execution.